 How Do Industrial Heaters Work?

-All industrial heaters require a fuel source to operate.
+These heaters require a fuel source to operate.
 In the past, the most common fuel sources were fossil fuel based.
 These include diesel, gasoline, kerosene and fuel oil.
-Some industrial heaters moved to hot water and steam power, but this process can be highly inefficient.
+Some industrial style heaters moved to hot water and steam power, but this process can be highly inefficient.

 Today, industrial electric heaters offer an effective alternative.
 These heaters can be powered with single- or three-phase power, with either direct or alternating current.
 The voltage can also vary considerably to match your existing power and heat requirements.
 Advances in solar and wind power may make these renewable electricity options practical power sources for electric heaters in the future.